2010 - 2011

 The Iwi Leaders Forum also took up the call and formalised their tautoko for the concept of a national day.

-In September 2016 a national hui to discuss commemoration sites took place at Mangatoatoa Marae in Kihikihi (Maniapoto).
-The purpose of the hui was to discuss and clarify matters relating to the national commemoration and the fund.
-The date of 28 October was designated the official commemoration date.
-This coincides with the date the Declaration of Independence was signed in 1835.
+In 2016 the Crown provided funding and support for a national commemoration day hosted by iwi and the fund is administered by Te Puni Kōkiri.
+At a meeting held by iwi at Mangatoatoa Marae in Kihikihi (Maniapoto) the date of 28 October was designated the official commemoration date.
+This date was selected as it coincides with the date where the Declaration of Independence was signed in 1835.

 Key players in the campaign to establish a national commemoration day were:

 - The Battle of O-Rākau Heritage Society founders, board members and patrons;

 - Te Arikinui King Tūheitia – Te Kāhui Wairua and Te Kaumārua;

 - Regional commemoration sites across the country (Rangiriri, Waiari, Rangiaowahia, O-Rākau, Tauranga Moana, Maungapōhatu, Te Tarata, Te Waerenga-ā-Hika, Waitara – Parihaka, Ruapekapeka)

 - Rāhui Papa of Waikato-Tainui